todd-lers/about/research.md

 (Associated Articles/Media: [2014 Canadian Radio interview "Can open-source pharma cure Ebola and other neglected killers?"](https://www.cbc.ca/player/play/2523952984).

+There are many other possible means of funding open models of drug discovery.
+One is [blockchain](https://medium.com/molecule-blog/an-open-bazaar-for-drug-development-molecule-protocol-a47978dd914).
+Another, that we're involved in, is the use of existing market instruments like regulatory data exclusivity - see our company [M4ID](https://www.m4idpharma.com/).

 ### Licences

 There is no adequate licence to cover entire open source drug discovery projects.
 Open Source Malaria and others use the CC-BY licence.
 [Data should abide by the FAIR principles](https://www.nature.com/articles/d41586-019-01720-7).
 [Linking those who generate data with the downstream use of that data](https://www.nature.com/articles/d41586-019-01715-4) (for credit) might be desirable.